Mubelotix/stotra/README.md

 - Fixed error messages not being displayed when loading the portfolio fails
 - Fixed positions duplicating when the same ticker is bought multiple times
 - Mitigated exploits in price delay by charging fees on each trade
+- Improved information displayed in the transaction pane

 <div align="center">
   <a href="https://github.com/github_username/repo_name">